hamsternz/Rudi-RV32I/README.md

 (clock_freq is used to work out baud rate dividers - it does not actually set the clock frequency)

 All configurations include a serial port, a GPIO port and a millisecond counter.
-These were contrainted to where timing was just met.
+Apart fgrom the first line these were contrainted to where timing was just met.

     +------------+-----------+--------------------+----------------------+--------------------+-- -----+-----+----------+--------+
     | Constraint | Clock MHz | Clocked Bus Bridge | Clocked Bus Expander | Minimize CPU Size  | LUTs   | FFs | CPU LUTs | CPU FFs|